How Many Times Can I File For Bankruptcy?

 For most individuals, filing bankruptcy is a once in a lifetime event.
 There is nothing to be ashamed of if you need to file bankruptcy again.
 Multiple financial hardships can result in the need for multiple bankruptcy filings, even for someone who has planned for financial emergencies.

-You need to understand the law regarding multiple bankruptcy filings so that you don’t waste your time and money filing bankruptcy cases what don’t result in a bankruptcy discharge.
+You need to understand the law regarding multiple bankruptcy filings so that you don’t waste your time and money filing bankruptcy cases that don’t result in a bankruptcy discharge.

 Bankruptcy Filings vs. Bankruptcy Discharges